Girls’ Jr. DEEP Saturdays

-Jr. DEEP is a summer program for students in grades 3 to 8 who want to explore science, technology, engineering and math in innovative and creative ways.
-Each week-long session consists of discovery-based activities centred around a theme.
+Jr DEEP Saturdays is a program for students in grades 3 to 8 who have a desire to explore science, engineering, math and technology in challenging and creative ways.

-Girls’ Jr. DEEP is a hands-on science and engineering program for girls in grades 3 to 8.
-This one-week program encourages female students to explore fun and exciting science, engineering and technology topics in a confidence-building environment.
+Girls' Jr DEEP Saturdays is a hands-on science and engineering program for girls in grades 3 to 8.

 The Jr. DEEP and ENGage programs are officially recognized as Toronto Star’s Fresh Air Fund programs....
 Read more »U of T Engineering inspires girls and young women through outreach programs